-The use of angioplasty to revascularize and salvage a limb is generally done by a interventional cardiologist and vascular surgeon.
+The use of angioplasty to revascularize and preservation of a limb is generally done by a interventional cardiologist and vascular surgeon.
 The procedure involves using angioplasty equipment in areas of the body where ballooning and stents aren’t generally used because the blood vessels that supply the legs are so small.
 With the increasing sophistication of angioplasty technology, the balloons are more easily manageable and surgeons can delve further into the extremities with these devices.

 By participating in this quiz, or screening or health assessment, I recognize and accept all risks associated with it.
 I understand that the program will only screen for certain risk factors and does not constitute a complete physical exam.
 For the diagnosis of a medical problem, I must see a physician for a complete medical exam.
 I release Deborah Heart and Lung Center and any other organization(s) involved in this screening, and their employees and agents, from all liabilities, medical claims or expenses which may arise from my participation.
 Thank you for investing in your health by participating today.